The Beach Boys: Sunflower, Surf's Up, Carl and the Passions, and Holland

 On August 30, the band released Surf's Up, which was moderately successful, reaching the US top-thirty, a marked improvement over their recent releases.
 While the record charted, the Beach Boys added to their renewed fame by performing a near-sellout set at Carnegie Hall; their live shows during this era included reworked arrangements of many of their previous songs, with their set lists culling from Pet Sounds and Smile.
-On October 28, the Beach Boys were the featured cover story on that date's issue of Rolling Stone.
-It included the first part of a lengthy two-part interview, titled "The Beach Boys: A California Saga", conducted by Tom Nolan and David Felton.

-Early 1972 saw Bruce Johnston leave the band, and the recruitment of two former members of South African band the Flames, guitarist/singer Blondie Chaplin and drummer/singer Ricky Fataar.
+Early 1972 saw the recruitment of two former members of the South African band the Flames, guitarist/singer Blondie Chaplin and drummer/singer Ricky Fataar, into the Beach Boys.
+Shortly afterwards, Johnston left the band.
+Rieley said that he fired Johnston at the request of the Wilson brothers; while Johnston himself stated that he quit the band partly due to his unhappiness with Brian's creative withdrawal from the group.
 The new line-up released Carl and the Passions – "So Tough" in May 1972.
-The original US release was a double album, the second disc being a reissue of Pet Sounds.
-After the upswing of Surf's Up, Carl and the Passions was relatively unsuccessful in the US, charting at number 50.
+The original U.S. release was packaged with a bonus reissue of Pet Sounds.
+Carl and the Passions was relatively unsuccessful in the U.S., charting at number 50.
 It was more successful in the UK, where it was issued as a single album without Pet Sounds, peaking at number 25.
 The next album, Holland, was released in January 1973.
 Reprise initially rejected the album, feeling it lacked a strong single.
 Following the intervention of Van Dyke Parks, this resulted in the inclusion of "Sail On, Sailor".
 Reprise approved, and the resulting album peaked at number 37.
 Brian's musical children's story, Mount Vernon and Fairway, was included with the album as a bonus EP.